-A1: One of the benefits to me is pure enjoyment.
+A1: One of the benefits for me is to tap into my creative side.
 I would also love to document our journey as a family in Tokyo.
 If my writings are as goofy as I am, then some posts will appeal to family and friends.
-On the other hand, some posts will have little appeal to anyone except myself in the writing of them.
+On the other hand, some posts will have little appeal to anyone except myself.
 I don’t want to say it’s a diary, but a sort of record of my thoughts and our life, kind of like photos.
-Maybe my daughter or grandchildren will one day read through my old posts the same as they would view a box of old photos, and it will give them a new insight and understanding into who I am, or who I once was.
+Maybe, my daughter or grandchildren will one day read through my old posts the same as they would view a box of old photos, and it will give them insight into who I am or who I once was.

 Q2: How does your story fit into the world?
 Is your blog helpful to someone?

-A2: My writing fits into my world, and I’m sure it will fit into the world of some expats and new moms.
-I don’t know if my writing is helpful to others yet, but I do know that I see things in a lens that many others don’t.
-I probably won’t have a consistent theme, but that’s okay because that is just me, a bit of a ‘box of chocolates’, and you’ll never know what you’re going to get until you open each new post.
-I guess some posts may resonate with some people and therefore will be helpful, or thought provoking.
+A2: My writing fits into my world, and I’m sure it will fit into the world of a few expats and possibly some new moms.
+I don’t know if my writing is helpful to others yet, but I know that I see things through a lens that many others don’t.
+I probably won’t have a consistent theme, but that’s okay because that is just me, a bit of a ‘box of chocolates,’ and you’ll never know what you’re going to get until you open each new post.
+Lastly, some posts may resonate with some and, therefore, be helpful or thought-provoking.